dcusworth/image_spark_mpi/README.md

 ![OpenMP-Speedups](https://github.com/jdmaasakkers/cs205_prelimreport/blob/master/Speedup_OpenMP.png)

 ### OpenMP + MPI parallelization
 On top of the inner loop parallelization using OpenMP, we now implement MPI parallelization on the outer loop.
+This is implemented using the mpi4py package.
+We are currently working out some issues with the communication between the different nodes, benchmark results will be added shortly.
+The current associated Cython module is [train_ml_MPI.pyx](https://github.com/jdmaasakkers/cs205_prelimreport/blob/master/Code/train_ml_MPI.pyx).

 ### Spark parallelization
 Spark allows a different method of parallelizing the learning algorithm.
 Using functional parallelism, Spark parallelizes using compositions of functions.
 We implement a Spark version of our code on the Amazon Web Services (AWS) EMR Spark cluster.
 We run our code with 1 master and 2 core nodes and validate that it gives the same results as the serial implementation.
 The resulting speedup compared to running the serial Odyssey code is shown in the figure below.